dataninsight/dataninsight/README.md

 # Hi there! 👋

-# Introduction

-Hello, I'm a passionate and skilled Cloud Data Engineer with expertise in transforming raw data into actionable insights.
+I'm a passionate and skilled Cloud Data Engineer with expertise in transforming raw data into actionable insights.
 My focus lies in architecting and implementing scalable data solutions on leading cloud platforms such as **AWS**, **Azure**, and I have a solid understanding of **GCP**.

 ## Experience
 I bring a diverse range of experience across Wireless Telecom, E-Recruitment, Information Technology, and the Global Consumer Goods and Services industry.
 My domain expertise extends to working closely with NLP and ML technologies, deriving insights, and designing recommendation models.